What is mortgage interest deduction? Benefits, limits, and how it works

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Whether you’re a current homeowner or prospective homebuyer, learn more about one of the most well-known tax deductions.
-Your newfound knowledge could save you money, prevent disappointment at tax time, or give you more insight into the complexities of U.S. tax law.
+Your newfound knowledge could save you money, prevent disappointment at the end of the tax year, or give you more insight into the complexities of U.S. tax law.

 What is the mortgage interest deduction?

 The home mortgage interest deduction is a tax law that lets you subtract your mortgage interest from your taxable income to lower your tax liability.
-In other words, paying mortgage interest can reduce your tax bill.
+In other words, interest payments can reduce your tax bill.

 The higher your interest rate, the more you owe, and the higher your other itemizable deductions, the more you stand to save from the mortgage interest deduction.